theRealGetman/goitneo-python-project-team-13/README.md

 ## Aditional features

-Muad'Dib can store and manage your notes by adding "tags" to your notes + searching and sorting notes by these "tags".
+Muad'Dib can store and manage your notes by adding "tags" to your notes + searching notes by these "tags".

 | Сommands for notes | Response |
 | ------ | ------ |